YurView California: University of San Diego Toreros

 In 1998, 4SD obtained the broadcast rights to USD Toreros basketball home games that are not nationally televised (by either ESPN, ESPN2, ESPNU or Fox Sports Net).
 In 2008, 4SD partnered with Comcast SportsNet California and Comcast SportsNet Northwest to provide regional coverage of West Coast Conference men's basketball (the deal allows WCC games produced and broadcast by either 4SD or Comcast SportsNet to be carried by either of the three channels, displaying the other network's on-air graphics during the game telecasts on the respective channels).
 4SD previously aired all San Diego State University Aztec football/basketball game that was not on ESPN or ESPN2.
 However, in August 2011, Cox announced that 4SD would not renew its broadcast deal with the university for the 2011-12 basketball season.

 San Diego Legion

 In 2018, the channel signed a distribution deal with the San Diego Legion professional rugby union to broadcast eight matches during its inaugural season with Major League Rugby.

+San Diego Clippers

+Beginning with 2024–25 NBA G League season, YurView California is the broadcast home for the San Diego Clippers.